chaitanyanarukulla/django-imager/README.md

 Built with Python and Django framework.
 Tested through Django testing suite.

 ## Change Log

+12-04-2017 7:14pm - Added tests for the photo and album create views

 12-02-2017 7:00pm - Added photos and albums create views